Novel Imidazopyridine-Pyrimidine KRAS G12D Inhibitor

 Report

-Compare 2β5 SMILES side-by-side with ranked analysis across molecular properties, ADME, safety, and IP.
-Pick winners faster.
+Compare 2–5 SMILES side-by-side with ranked analysis across molecular properties, ADME, safety, and IP metrics.

 Color-coded reports with 2D structure images, ADME tables, safety flags, and synthesis routes.
 One click to team-ready PDF.

-Upload a CSV of 1β500 compounds for parallel analysis.
-Get aggregated results with per-compound scoring and CSV/PDF output.
+Upload a CSV of 1–500 compounds for parallel analysis.
+Aggregated results with per-compound scoring and CSV/PDF output.

 AI-powered retrosynthesis with multi-step route proposals, feasibility scoring, reagent availability, and estimated yields.

-80+ computed properties including CYP inhibition, BBB permeability, plasma protein binding, Pgp substrate prediction, and bioavailability scoring.
+80+ computed properties including CYP inhibition, BBB permeability, plasma protein binding, Pgp substrate prediction, and bioavailability.

 Monitor drugs via FAERS safety signals with automated alerts.
 Coming soon: patent expiry watches and PubChem new-compound tracking.